vijaybirru/documentation/_build/html/_sources/install_guide/scalarizr_installation.rst.txt

 Scalarizr Installation
 =========================

+..
+Term-Scalarizr-About-Start

 Scalarizr is Scalr's management agent.
-It is optionally installed on every Scalr-managed Server (Instance), and used for Orchestration and monitoring.
+It is optionally installed on every Scalr-managed Server, and used for orchestration and monitoring.

 About
 ------